How to build an Above Ground Pool Deck Part 1of 3

 Step by Step instructions

 The first thing you need to do is to check with you local government to see what laws they have pertaining to building decks.
 They are all different where ever you live.
 This is a picture of the finished deck. notice it has an overhang.
 I used 2x 8 boards on top to keep it from bowing.because of the overhang.
-Normally you can use 5/4 decking boards
+Normally you can use 5/4 Pressure treated Decking

 The next thing you need to do is decide how you want it to look.
 In the case of this deck I followed the instructions of my customer.
 They wanted it to go between the wall and the pool.and have a ladder coming up the one side.
 They also wanted me to leave enough room around the side of the pool and the finished deck so that the Winter Cover could be installed with out to much trouble.
 If you notice there is about 2 Inches of space between the finished deck and the top of the pool.

 1. The first thing I did was drive stakes in the ground placing the edges of the pool where it was to be.The I ran string around the outside to give me an idea of what it will look like.
 Then make sure that it is square and all sides are perpendicular to each other.
 The easiest way to check square is to measure across each corner and see if they are the same in the form of an X. if they measure the same then it is square.
 Next run a string around the perimeter of of the posts.
 This will help you to figure out how many you will need and what length by measuring from the ground up.
 You will also know where to dig your hole's and to be able to line up posts.

 2.The next step is to decide where to put your posts.
 I like to keep them every 4 to 6 feet.There are different ways to set posts but I am only going to show one way.It is my preferred way.
 The tools needed for this is a shovel, Post Hole digger and a hole digger. see photo.
 A